 #1.
 NEVER send payment via the ‘friends and family’ option with PayPal.
 PayPal does not offer buyer protection when sending money this way.
 Instead always use the ‘Goods and Services’ option to keep yourself protected should the transaction go awry.
 If the seller is trying to convince you to use the ‘friends and family’ option to save on PayPal fees, decline and consider sending a little extra money to help the seller pay the fees instead.

 #2.
 We DO NOT recommend trading with anyone that you can’t meet up with in person.
-You may want to trade for certain mod very badly but this is the most common way to get ripped off.
+You may want to trade for certain mod very badly but this is the most common and easiest way to get ripped off.
 In the past we have had reports of users sending out their trades and receiving broken mods.
 We have even had one report of a empty box being sent on a trade deal.
 Be patient and try to only trade in person or with someone you have reason to trust.
+You can use are Ad Map to find items near you or you can search by State from the ‘Refine Results’ tool on specific category pages.

 #3.
 We DO NOT recommend listing your phone number on your ad listing.
 To help us track dishonest users on the site, it helps if you use our messaging system – so there is a documented conversation of the transaction and so we can identify their IP address, ban them, and seek legal action if necessary.